Oxbridge vs Non-Oxbridge Engineering – What Is The Difference?

 The PAT is designed for applicants who have studied the first year of A-Level Mathematics and Physics and covers similar material to that of the GCSE and A-Level syllabus.

-At Cambridge, applicants have to sit the Engineering Admission Assessment (ENGAA).
+At Cambridge, applicants have to sit the Engineering and Science Admissions Test (ESAT).

-Questions draw upon a candidate’s ability to use and apply their scientific and mathematical knowledge.
+Questions in the test draw upon a candidate’s ability to use and apply their scientific and mathematical knowledge.
 It is designed to be challenging in order to differentiate effectively between applicants.

-An interesting difference between the PAT and the ENGAA is that the former allows calculators whereas the latter does not.
+An interesting difference between the PAT and the ESAT is that the former allows calculators whereas the latter does not.

-The only other universities in the UK that require an Admissions Test for Engineering are the University of Edinburgh and Liverpool John Moores University.
+Other universities in the UK that require an Admissions Test for Engineering include the University of Edinburgh and Liverpool John Moores University.
+However, the ESAT is also required by applicants at Imperial College London.

 Oxbridge Engineering You Cannot Specialise From The Offset